• Duration18 Days

 • Carry extra batteries or a solar charger.

 • You can tip any amount you like to the crew members.
-To give you a general idea, this is what we recommend- USD 150 to porter & guide, USD 5 to the tour guide, and USD 2 to driver.
+To give you a general idea, this is what we recommend- USD 150 to the porter & guide, USD 5 to the tour guide, and USD 2 to the driver.

 • Always walk on the mountainside, especially when yaks and mules are passing by.